hoelsch/crypto-assets-server/README.md

 {"message": "Successfully logged in", "user_id": 1}
 ```

-The response also contains a session cookie in its header.
+The response contains a session cookie in its header that has to be sent with all upcoming requests which require authentication.

 ---